 - 10 reasons it’s important to talk with your child from the very beginning!

 - 6 Simple Ways to Support Language Learning with Your Child

 - Narrate life from the beginning!
 Your child’s brain depends on it.

 You may be wondering, “What does math have to do with resilience and a child feeling loved?”
-Again, all of The Basics happens within the context of relationships.
-As you walk down the street and find shapes, as you count the apples you buy at the grocery store, as you let your child help measure and cook in the kitchen—you are connecting with your child, bonding with them, helping them feel valued because you’re including them in daily life.
+Again, all of The Basics happen within the context of relationships.
+As you walk down the street and find shapes, as you count the apples you buy at the grocery store, as you let your child help measure and cook in the kitchen, you are connecting with your child, bonding with them, helping them feel valued because you’re including them in daily life.

 Learn more about Basic #3: Count, Group, and Compare.